TeleMidia/nclcomposer/README.md

 To generate the Windows Package installer, you will need the NSIS ([Nullsoft scriptable install system](http://nsis.sourceforge.net/).

-To generate the windows installer, go to win32-nsis directory and run:
+To generate the windows installer, go to `win32-nsis` directory and run:

-    $ qmake
-    $ mingw32-make install
     $ makensis composer.nsis

 ### Generating DEBIAN package